LukedeArmas/attendance-system/README.md

 2. Express Router: Separate Class, Student, Teacher, and Attendance routing.
 3. Reusable Views: Views are separated into reusable components/partials.
 State is passed top down.
 4. Authorization: Express middleware to check if logged in first, then the type of user.
+5. Agile Development: Assisted with the use of a Trello board

 ## Main Technologies:
 1. MongoDB: Database.